Our selection of motorcycle travel literature

 On Any Sunday is another cult documentary film directed by Bruce Brown that passionately presents the history of motorcycle.
 With images that can sometimes seem kitsch, this film retraces the epic of the motorcycle in the USA, by depicting some of the great riders of the time, like Malcom Smith or David Evans.
 But it does not forget some amateurs, sometimes famous, like the great Steve McQueen, also called The King of Cool.
 Warmly received by critics (he was nominated for an Oscar), On Any Sunday remains, to this day, one of the best motorcycle documentaries.

-It’s hard to say it’s the best motorcycle film, it’s a matter of personal taste.
+So why Easy Rider trusts the first place of our top 10 motorcycle movies?
+It’s hard to say it’s the best film, it’s a matter of personal taste.
 But Easy Rider, directed by the awesome Dennis Hopper, and supported by the equally awesome Peter Fonda and Jack Nicholson, is without doubt one of the most cult films.
 Becoming rightly the emblem of the hippie culture of the years 1960-70, this road movie narrates the journey of two young bikers, Wyatt and Billy, who, after a lucrative drug sale, decide to leave Los Angeles to go celebrate the New Orleans carnival.
 During their journey throughout the United States, on their legendary Choppers and in breathtaking landscapes, the protagonists discover the lifestyle of the hippie community, while having to confront traditional America.
 In 1998, the film was even selected by the National Film Registry of the Library of Congress for its contribution to the culture of the country.
 And icing on the cake, the soundtrack of the film is also exceptional and includes titles from Steppenwolf, The Weight, Jimi Hendrix, etc.